A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

 where $P_{ex}$ and $P_a$ are the number of pixels inside the exact and approximated boundaries of the object(s), respectively.
 Note that we can compute the ``exact'' object only if the background is really smooth (in the synthetic cases it is always uniform), because we usually use a comparison with a ``threshold'' for the values of $I(x,y)$ in order to select the regions occupied by the object (exact object).
 Whereas, for the approximated object we will count the pixels for which $u_{i,j}\leq 0$.
 Moreover, we measure the error also with a closely related quantity, that is

 in order to show some dependence on the discretization parameters.

-If the schemes do not arrive to convergence in the fixed maximum number of allowed iterations $N_{\max}$, we will put a ``$-$'' inside the tables, in place of $N_i$.
+If the schemes do not converge in the fixed maximum number of allowed iterations $N_{\max}$, we will put a ``$-$'' inside the tables, in place of $N_i$.
 For all our tests, we will set $N_{\max}=2000$.
 Moreover, in case the front does not stop correctly on the boundary of the object, thus giving an unstable and unusable result, we will put an ``X'' in correspondence of the errors column.
-For each test, we specify the main parameters involved ($\mu$, $K_{reg}$, $tol$ and $\Delta x=\Delta y$ or $\# Nodes$), the norm used in the stopping rule and the chosen velocity function.
+For each test, we specify all the values of the parameters involved ($\mu$, $K_{reg}$, $tol$ and $\Delta x=\Delta y$ or $\# Nodes$), the norm used in the stopping rule and the chosen velocity function.
 For all the numerical tests presented in this paper, we use CFL number $\lambda=\max\left\{\frac{\Delta t}{\Delta x},\frac{\Delta t}{\Delta y}\right\}=\frac{1}{2}$, $K=1$ in the formula \eqref{eps_2D} for the computation of $\varepsilon$, and the velocity function $c_1$ defined in \eqref{vel_c1} for the classical model, referring to it simply as the classical $c$.
 All the numerical tests have been implemented in language C++, with plots and computation of the errors in MATLAB.
-The computer used for the simulations is a MacBook Pro 13'' Intel Core 2 Duo with speed of 2.66 GHz and 4 GB of RAM.
+The computer used for the simulations is a Notebook Asus F556U Intel Core i7-6500U with speed of 2.59 GHz and 12 GB of RAM.